TrayHard/jka-core/README.md

   clients: [ { score: '0', ping: '12', name: '[AFK]^2� ^1RU^7JKA^1.Airlines' } ]
 }
 ```
-2. You can use `getStatusSmart` which is same getstatus request but with some post-processing:
+2. You can use `getStatusSmart(server: string, timeout?: number)` which is same getstatus request but with some post-processing:

 ```js
 const response = await getStatusSmart('rujka.ru:29070') // or '37.230.210.176:29070'